TillWege/Website/src/content/project/df.md

 # Files
 All of the files for the project can be found in the [Github Repository]( https://github.com/TillWege/dig-fab/tree/main/Project).
-The different case versions can be found in the `Case`-Folder.
+The different discareded case versions can be found in the `Case`-Folder.
 The used PCB-Designs can be found in the `PCBs`-Folder.
 The code for the project can be found in the `Code`-Folder.